Soulcalibur: Books

 A five-volume manhua based on Soulcalibur (劍魂 Jiànhún lit. translation 'Soul of Sword) was published in 1999 by author Mó yì (魔翼) and was published by Qingwen (青文).
 A separate two volume manhua titled Soulcalibur: Spirit Sword (靈神劍, Ling Shenjian, lit. translation: Spirit Holy Sword) was released in 1998 that retold the events of the first game but with Hwang as the central character in a setting with Sci-Fi elements.
 A two-volume novelization was written by Tobita Mandom (supervised by Project Soul), illustrated by JUNNY, and published by Shueisha in Japan in 2012.
 Several guide and art books were published in Japan for various installments of the series by Namco, Enterbrain, Gamest, Nintendo and V Jump.

 Soundtracks

-Two soundtrack albums were released for Soul Edge, and one album for each of Soulcalibur, II, III, IV, V and VI.
+Two soundtrack albums were released for Soul Edge, and one album for each of Soulcalibur, Soulcalibur II, Soulcalibur III, Soulcalibur IV, Soulcalibur V and Soulcalibur VI.

 Traditional games

 Soulcalibur series characters were featured in the 2006 collectible card game Universal Fighting System.
 Taki and Ivy were also the subject of a 2011 erotic gamebook in the Queen's Gate series.
 Pyrrah was later included.